Blazemeter/taurus/site/dat/docs/DeveloperGuide.md

 # Deploying Project Website

-If you want to deploy project website locally to debug its content.
+If you want to deploy project website locally to debug its content use this instruction (actually it's for Debuan/Ubuntu, adopt for your system if needed).

 Have Apache web server installed with  `mod\_rewrite` support and PHP 5:
 ```
   sudo aptitude update